BeSnappy/api-docs/readme.md

 <a name="adding-a-note"></a>
 #### POST `/note`

 Send a new note to one of the account's mailboxes.
+A ticket will automatically be created.

 **Posting a note "from" a customer:**